What is AI in banking?

 Money laundering schemes are designed to evade detection.
 They involve complex networks of transactions and entities.
 AI analyzes these relationships to spot suspicious patterns.

-Transaction monitoring becomes smarter.
-Instead of rigid rules that flag everything, AI takes a risk-based approach.
-It prioritizes high-risk cases for human review.
+Transaction monitoring becomes smarter with AI's risk-based approach.
+It prioritizes high-risk cases for human review instead of flagging everything.

 Sanctions screening improves too.
 AI matches names and entities more accurately, reducing false matches.
-Your compliance team spends time on real threats instead of chasing ghosts.
+Your compliance team spends time on real threats.

 AI personalization for recommendations and next best action